To add more Italian culture into your family life, check out these events, festivities, attractions, and other Italian spots in New York City.

 Hoboken Italian Festival

 The Hoboken Italian Festival is an exciting celebration of Italian culture, heritage, and tradition.
 Since 1926, the festival is a modern day interpretation of the Madonna Dei Martiri, which commemorates the blessings of the Madonna.
 During the festival, families can go on carnival rides, play games, hear live music, and enjoy tons of delicious Italian food from vendors.
 The festival takes place from Sept.
-8-11 so mark your calendars!
+7-10 and the procession is on Sept.
+9—mark your calendars!

 On Sept.
-18th from 11-5pm, visit Hofstra for an Italian celebration.
-The Italian Experience has become a popular Long Island tradition, celebrating Italian culture, education, and commerce in the states.
-Once a year, Hofstra presents an Italian festival which brings thousands of people to the University to celebrate.
+17 from 11-5pm, visit Hofstra for an Italian celebration.
+The Italian Festival has become a popular Long Island tradition, celebrating Italian culture, education, and commerce in the states.
+Once a year, Hofstra presents an Italian festival which brings thousands of people to the university to celebrate.
 Enjoy Italian-inspired food, vendors, crafts, exhibits by cultural organizations, music, dance, poetry, and more!

 Sign up for our newsletter to receive the latest updates on fun events and other family activities in your area.